-Earnings profile likely to remain healthy - With its core operating profit being better than the PSB average and given the lower credit costs, the bank was able to report a return on assets (RoA) of 1.04% in FY2024 (0.96% in FY2023) despite the significant provisions for wage revision.
+Earnings profile likely to remain healthy - With its core operating profit at 1.3% of average total assets (ATA) in FY2024 compared to the PSB average of 1.6% and given the lower credit costs, the bank was able to report a return on assets (RoA) of 1.04%.
+The profitability remains strong with RoA of 1.11% in Q1 FY2025 though it is expected to moderate from the year-ago level on account of the moderation in interest spreads and the higher credit costs.
 Given the high provision cover on legacy stressed assets, the net profitability is expected to remain strong over the near to medium term without considering any gain from the divestment of non-core assets.